Choosing A Natural Gas Supplier - New York

-National Fuel has been a consistent advocate of increased competition in our industry and we support the action taken by the Pennsylvania Public Utility Commission (PUC) that created the opportunity for all customers to purchase gas from a non-utility supplier.
+National Fuel has been a consistent advocate of increased competition in our industry and we support the action taken by the New York State Public Service Commission (PSC) that created the opportunity for all customers to now purchase gas from a non-utility supplier.
 Competition among many gas suppliers for the same customer base may result in cost savings or other service options being offered that consumers may view as being desirable.
 It is also believed that consumers value choice and view these changes as being beneficial, sometimes without regard to the economic result.
 So, we'd like to help you to be better prepared to address these changes and be better informed to make choices as they develop.
-The following summarizes the main gas supply options available to National Fuel's Pennsylvania customers and answers some frequently asked questions.
+The following summarizes the main gas supply options available to National Fuel's New York customers and answers some frequently asked questions.
 A list of questions to ask before choosing a natural gas supplier is also available by clicking here.

 Bundled Sales Service

 This is the traditional style of service from National Fuel.
 The cost of the gas and the cost of transporting it to you are combined into one retail price.
 There are several different rates and your rate would depend on the volume of gas you consume annually as well as how you use the gas, since a few special rates are available for such purposes as cogeneration, natural gas vehicles and gas air conditioning.

 Unbundled Transportation Service

 This option lets you separate the cost of the gas itself (sales service) from the cost of delivering the gas to you (transportation service).
 Under this scenario, you will be able to choose from whom you would like to purchase your gas, rather than purchasing it from National Fuel.

 Any National Fuel customer may choose the transportation option.